-Dynamic processes in porous films are crucial for their applications, which can range from sensor technology to molecular storage and separation.
+Dynamic processes in porous materials in the form of powder or films are crucial for their potential applications, which range from sensor technology to molecular storage and separation.
 Furthermore, dynamic processes are the key to the production of smart materials which dynamically respond to external stimuli.
-A particularly interesting group of porous films are SURMOFs, i.e. surface mounted metal-organic frameworks.
-The interaction of the guest molecules with the framework and the diffusion of the guest molecules in the pores are among the research interests of this group.
-Another focus is the production and investigation of smart porous surface coatings, i.e. thin films which change their structure and therewith their properties due to external physical or chemical stimuli.
-The remote-controlled release of molecules from a porous surface coating is particularly interesting.
-For these studies, various techniques are used, such as quartz crystal microbalance, X-ray diffraction, IR and UV-VIS spectrometry.
+Surface-mounted metal-organic frameworks, SURMOFs, are particularly fascinating porous films of metal-organic frameworks, MOFs, prepared in a well-defined layer-by-layer method.
+The interaction of the guest molecules with the framework and the diffusion of the guest molecules in the pores are among the research interests of the work group.

 Mass Transfer in Thin Films of Metal-Organic Frameworks